KaiyangZhou/mixstyle-release/README.md

 **########## Updates ############**

+*28-06-2021*: A new implementation of MixStyle is out, which merges `MixStyle2` to `MixStyle` and switches between random and cross-domain mixing using `self.mix`.
+The new features can be found [here](https://github.com/KaiyangZhou/Dassl.pytorch/issues/23).

 *12-04-2021*: A variable `self._activated` is added to MixStyle to better control the computational flow.
 To deactivate MixStyle without modifying the model code, one can do
 ```python
 def deactivate_mixstyle(m):